-- (D) The monitoring and evaluation of the quality of, and the improvement in, adult education and literacy activities and the dissemination of information about models and proven or promising practices within the State. - (D) Response: Each year the staff from the Arkansas Department Career Education, Adult Education Division (ADCE-AED) will conduct a number of Technical Assistance Program Reviews evaluations.
+(D) The monitoring and evaluation of the quality of, and the improvement in, adult education and literacy activities and the dissemination of information about models and proven or promising practices within the State.

+(D) Response: Each year the staff from the Arkansas Department Career Education, Adult Education Division (ADCE-AED) will conduct a number of Technical Assistance Program Reviews evaluations.
 These evaluations address issues in the implementation of Title II of the Workforce Investment and Opportunity Act (WIOA) of 2014, the Adult Education and Family Literacy Act (AEFLA), the Arkansas Adult Education Program Policies, the Arkansas National Reporting System for Adult Education Guidelines, and the Learning Disabilities Policy Manual, including: accountability, compliance, promising practices, program improvement processes, learning disabilities and technical assistance needs.
-Extensive three day program reviews are conducted in the following areas every five years for each provider: management, finances, personnel, student intake and orientation, program instruction, technology, recruitment and retention. - The AED staff will update the following items included in the program review packet annually: - The questions to be used to guide the review - Checklist that goes back to the program - Corrective Action Plan (CAP) template - Local program notification letter - Letter that goes out with the evaluation report - Letter closing the CAP, and the - Compilation of commendation; recommendations; and findings.
+Extensive three-day program reviews are conducted in the following areas every five years for each provider: management, finances, personnel, student intake and orientation, program instruction, technology, recruitment and retention.

+• The AED staff will update the following items included in the program review packet annually:

+- The questions to be used to guide the review

+- Checklist that goes back to the program

+- Corrective Action Plan (CAP) template

+- Local program notification letter

+- Letter that goes out with the evaluation report

+- Letter closing the CAP, and the

+- Compilation of commendation; recommendations; and findings.

 The ADCE-AED staff determines which programs will be reviewed.
-Programs that have never had a state program review are chosen first.
-This ensures that all programs will have at least one program visit from the state before any program is seen twice.
-The ADCE-AED staff determines the dates of the reviews and a technical assistance team is formed with two other staff members to determine tentative dates to conduct program reviews.
+The ADCE-AED staff determines the dates of the reviews and a technical assistance team is formed from the state staff to determine tentative dates to conduct program reviews.
 Transmittal letters are sent to the local program director and local education administrator (LEA) that will be reviewed informing them of the review, dates, and format of the review.
-If there is a conflict, the director will communicate that to the program advisor who then tries to be flexible in finding an agreeable date.
-The local program director will be sent a list of program review questions in advance to prepare for the visit.
-The director should provide supporting documents or evidence in a notebook that answers each of the program review questions.
-Notebooks will be prepared for each team member including the local director.
+If there is a conflict, the director will communicate that to the program director is sent a list of program review questions in advance to prepare for the visit.
+The director provides supporting documents or evidence in a binder or other format that answers each of the program review questions.
+Binders or other format are prepared for each team member including the local director.

 A team from ADCE-AED goes to local program and conducts the review.
 The team uses the questions and checklist to conduct the review.
 The checklist with the additional spaces is used to record notes during the review.
 The ADCE-AED team meets each evening to compare notes and record answers on the checklist.
 The choices on the checklist consists of Yes, No, or not applicable (N/A).
 The team will also choose the appropriate comments from the comment document compiled from previous program reviews.
 Writing a new comment is acceptable also.
 The areas to comment on may contain Commendations, Recommendations, and Findings.
-The commendations will be on accomplishments of the local program.
+The commendations will be on the accomplishments of the local program.
 Recommendations are strategies that the local program may wish to implement to improve program quality and accountability standards.
-The Findings are areas of noncompliance requiring actions that the local program must address in the form of a CAP.
+The Findings are areas of noncompliance requiring actions that the local program must address in the form of a Corrective Action Plan (CAP).

 The program advisor for that particular program is responsible for compiling the report.
-Each team member will double check the report before it is mailed to the local program and returns it to the program advisor in time to meet the four week deadline of return to the program.
+Each team member will review the report before it is mailed to the local program and returns it to the program advisor in time to meet the four-week deadline of return to the program.
 The letter that will be sent with the report to the local program is prepared.
 The Deputy Director and the Associate Director will review the letter and the program review report before it is mailed to the local program.